DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 Make sure these JARs are available as resources in the  proxy or in the environment or organization.

-* Bouncy Castle: bcprov-jdk15on-1.60.jar, bcpkix-jdk15on-1.60.jar
+* Bouncy Castle: bcprov-jdk15on-1.62.jar, bcpkix-jdk15on-1.62.jar

 This Callout does not depend on WSS4J.
 The WSS4J is prohibited from use within Apigee SaaS, due to Java permissions settings.
-This callout is intended to be usable in Apigee SaaS.
+This callout is intended to be usable in Apigee SaaS, OPDK, or hybrid.

 ## Usage